Stephanie Kay Nutrition

 10. Protein Bar

 Protein bars are a great option if you are not a fan of protein powder or are looking for something you can leave in your gym bag.
 Often made with protein powder but combined with dried fruits, nuts, seeds, or whole grains, they can be a well-balanced source of both protein and carbohydrates, however, not all protein bars are created equal.
-When choosing a protein bar, be sure to read the ingredients and avoid options with excessive added sugar and preservatives.
+When choosing a protein bar, be sure to read the ingredients and opt for bars with whole food ingredients, with over 10 grams of protein, and less than 10 grams of added sugar.

 A post-workout snack of 1 protein bar provides an average of 10 to 20 grams of protein and 25 to 35 grams of carbohydrates, on average (31).